googleapis/python-storage/README.rst

 Tracing With OpenTelemetry
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+This is a PREVIEW FEATURE: Coverage and functionality are still in development and subject to change.

 This library uses `OpenTelemetry`_ to generate traces on calls to Google Cloud Storage.
 For information on the benefits and utility of tracing, read the `Cloud Trace Overview <https://cloud.google.com/trace/docs/overview>`_.